emcdona1/field_classification/README.md

-# field_classification
+# Convolutional Neural Networks and Microplants
+#### _field_classification_ repository

 The code in this repository uses Convolutional Neural Networks (CNN) in Tensorflow/Keras to classify images of two sets of plant species (e.g. the morphologically similar plant families *Lycopodieaceae* and *Selaginellaceae*, or two species of the *Frullania* genus) based on the available corpus of images.
-Scripts are available to download and preprocess certain images, and the CNN and classification codes are designed to be generic with multiple types of images and species of plants.
-We are currently experimenting with different deep learning architectures, convolution kernels, and how each set of processes work on different corpora of images.
+Scripts are available to download and preprocess images.
+The CNN and classification programs are designed to accept any standard image file type (per OpenCV standards), and is generic enough to accept images of any species of plants (or other objects!).

 ---

 ## Setup
-1. Clone the repository locally.
+1. Clone the repository to your local machine.
 1. Confirm you have Python and the necessary packages installed (see Environment section below).
-1. Prepare two sets of images, each set in a separate directory.
-(The directory name indicates the class label, e.g. species.)
-Images must be square (1:1 aspect ratio) and of the same dimensions.
+1. Prepare two sets of images, with each set in a separate directory.
+(The directory names will be used as the class label, e.g. *cat* and *dog*.)
+Images must be square (1:1 aspect ratio) and all of the same dimensions.
     - To resize and reshape images, use `utilities\image_processing\image_resize.py`.
-Note that this tool does not crop images, so rectangular images will be skewed (distorting one dimension).
+Note that rectangular images will be skewed (distorting one dimension) to avoid cropping out useful information.
-    - To use the Keras built-in CIFAR-10 dataset (reduced to 2 classes), you can manually adjust the `load_image_sets()` method in `train_models_image_classification.py`.
+    - Instead of providing your own image sets, a modification of the CIFAR-10 built-in data set is available.
+To use these images, you will need to manually adjust the `load_image_sets()` method in `train_models_image_classification.py`.
-1. If desired, prepare a separate group of test images (not used in training and validation) by using `utilities\image_processing\create_test_group.py`.
-By default this program creates a split of 90% for training & validation and 10% for testing.
+1. If desired, you should prepare a separate group of test images (i.e. images not used in training and validation).
+You can do so manually, or via `utilities\image_processing\create_test_group.py`.
-    - This creates four new directories  -- *folder1test, folder1train, folder2test*, and *folder2train* -- and copies each image file into one of the four new directories.
+    - By default this script creates a split of 90% for training & validation and 10% for testing, and creates four new directories  -- *folder1test, folder1train, folder2test*, and *folder2train*.
+The script creates new copies of each image file into one of the four directories (the original image files are retained).

 ### Environment
 This code has been tested in Python 3.7 using Anaconda (Windows) and Miniconda (Ubuntu).

-**Note**: This system is *not* compatible with Tensorflow 2.x (as of April 2020).

 #### Tested Package Versions:
 - keras v2.3.1